zzarate/Emulador-MIPS/README.md

 # Emulador-MIPS
-Emulador funcional com conjunto reduzido de instruções MIPS
+Emulador funcional com conjunto reduzido de instruções MIPS.
+Functional emulator with reduced set of MIPS instructions.
+All the code and comments are in Portuguese.

 ## Instruções testadas
+### Tested instructions

 - [x]   Addi
 - [x]   Add